json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

    dotnet add package JsonApiDotNetCore.OpenApi.Client
    ```

 6. Add the following glue code to connect our package with your generated code.
-The code below assumes you specified `ExampleApiClient` as class name in step 2.
+The code below assumes you specified `ExampleApiClient` as the class name in step 2.

     ```c#
     using JsonApiDotNetCore.OpenApi.Client;